shailen/ng-darrrt-codelab/docs/step-8.md

-## Step 8: Use a filter to capitalize text
+## Step 8: Use a filter to modify data

 > **Goal**: Using a filter to modify the provided data.